google/fonts/ofl/namdhinggo/upstream_info.md

 - Reserved Font Names: "Namdhinggo" and "SIL".
 - To fully enrich source metadata (e.g., add `config.yaml`, identify build toolchain, confirm source file format), the upstream repo at https://github.com/silnrsi/font-namdhinggo would need to be cloned and inspected.
 - The release archive structure (`Namdhinggo-3.001/`) is the standard SIL distribution format.

+## Commit Added (HIGH confidence)

+Commit `2c6ac797b061941d1f46c980910982b1b1f240ab` was determined by **tag_match**.
+Matched a version tag in the upstream repo whose date is on or before the binary modification date in google/fonts (2023-07-06).
+This is the most reliable method.